umarov90/ReFeaFi/README.md

 ```sh
 python add_negatives.py
 ```
 Repeat these commands starting from training scan and prediction models several times to generate the final models.
+The data used to train our final models can be downloaded directly: [training_data](https://drive.google.com/file/d/1sodoR286E4BuI_znd-_3z13STPpQEk1k/view?usp=sharing).
+This archive should be extracted into the *data_dir* folder.

 Run scripts in 'validation' folder to reproduce the experiments described in the paper:
 * performance_human_chr1.py: Performance comparison of ReFeaFi and alternative methods on human chromosome 1